EasyRPG/EV0002/README.md

 ## LICENSE

 This bot and plugins were written by carstene1ns and the EV0002 authors.
-They are licensed under the MIT license, see LICENSE file for details.
+They are licensed under the ISC license, see LICENSE file for details.
 There are a few exceptions to the license, see `Acknowledgements` sections for details.

 ## Acknowledgements